mariano-aguero/sdk-blockchain-library-boilerplate/packages/library/README.md

 ## ENV
-Create a .env file copying the .env.example with the correct values This example needs a infura key, and reads the example contracts from Rinkeby (networkId 4).
+Create a .env file copying the .env.example with the correct values This example needs a infura key, and reads the example contracts from Rinkeby (networkId 4), and a private key with balance in rinkeby.

 ## Tests
 After configuring the .env file run